 Code of Ethical Conduct

-Advanced Energy and its family of companies (collectively, the “Company”) have developed this Code of Ethical Conduct in order to emphasize to all employees the role of ethics, fairness, and honesty in the performance of their jobs.
+Advanced Energy is firmly committed to observing the highest standards of ethics and integrity in the conduct of its business.
+Advanced Energy and its family of companies have developed this Code of Ethical Conduct in order to emphasize to all employees the role of ethics, fairness and honesty in the performance of their jobs.
+While rules can’t guarantee ethical conduct; people can.
 At Advanced Energy, every employee should understand that ethics and integrity are not an obstruction to business, but rather are essential to doing business in the spirit of the Company’s values.

 General Statement of Business Philosophy

-All employees of the Company are expected to exercise good judgment and the highest ethical standards in the conduct of the Company's affairs as well as in private activities that might affect the Company’s interest.
-In particular, every employee has an obligation to avoid any activity, agreement, business investment or interest, or other situation which is in conflict with the Company’s interests or interferes with the duty to serve the Company at all times to the best of the person's ability.
+All employees of Advanced Energy Industries, Inc. and its subsidiaries and affiliates (referred to herein as “Advanced Energy”, “AE” or the “Company”) are expected to exercise good judgment and the highest ethical standards in the conduct of the Company's affairs as well as in private activities that might affect the Company’s interest.
+In particular, every employee has an obligation to avoid any activity, agreement, business investment or interest, or other situation which is in conflict with the Company’s interests or interferes with the duty to fully serve the Company at all times to the best of the person's ability.

 - Relationships with the Company and its Shareholders